 Men and Women Only Bathing

 The Turkish baths (called vapor bath) continue offering men only and women only bathing.
 Women only bathing occurs in the Turkish bath only on Tuesdays from 6 am – 8 pm.
-I visited on a Tuesday without realizing it was a women only day!
-I was confused as men and women were enjoying the spa.
-By my understanding, it’s gender-specific only for the Turkish bath, except for Saturday and Sunday.
+I visited on a Tuesday without realizing it was a women only day but was thoroughly confused as men and women were enjoying the spa.
+By my understanding, it’s gender-specific only for the Turkish bath, except for Saturday and Sunday, which is co-ed.
 So, if you’d like to enjoy the supposedly beautiful Turkish bath, make sure to ask for it at the reception.

 The Locker Rooms